os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 ### Section 1.1: What is SoSTrades ?

-SoSTrades is a generic simulation platform which main purpose is to load, connect and execute different kinds of Python models, thus allowing to conduct studies based on these models (by adding concrete input data).
+SoSTrades is a generic simulation platform whose main purpose is to load, connect and execute different kinds of Python models, thus allowing to conduct studies based on these models (by adding concrete input data).

 As a collaborative web and cloud-based platform, it particularly facilitates the inter-disciplinary simulation process by permitting cooperative scenario creation, with high security, scalability and data traceability standards.
 In other words, once the models are loaded and interconnected, several experts in a team can simultaneously edit the data in a study and/or analyze its results without having to worry about backups, logs or secure data sharing.
 Hence SoSTrades can also be seen as a concurrent design framework.

 From an engineering perspective, SoSTrades is a multi-disciplinary optimization platform.
 As such, it is based on the open-source library GEMSEO.
 This scientific library provides advanced mathematical machinery to solve the numerical problems that arise when computing complex interactions between interdependent models.
 SoSTrades provides a user-friendly interface to most GEMSEO capabilities.

 A key feature of GEMSEO is its semantic layer, which automatically detects how the models are connected from their input/output declarations, on a variable name basis.
 When these interdependencies are not straightforward, a sequential execution of the ensemble of models is not possible.
 An arbitrary set of model inputs could be non-sensical system-wise, representing contradictions between the different models.
 In these cases, an iterative resolution is necessary to find an “equilibrium point” of the system, even for a simple simulation.
 GEMSEO provides multi-disciplinary analysis algorithms that allow to conduct such simulations, an additional layer of optimization and vast tooling for visualization, design of experiments, meta-modeling, parallel execution and post-processing, among other.
 The level of automation provided by GEMSEO is particularly useful in cases where a high number of strongly interconnected models are considered.

 ![intro sostrades](images/intro_sostrades.png)